cemersu/cemersu.github.io/_pages/about.md

 title: "About"
 ---

 Hi, I’m Ersu.
-Welcome to Ersu's Lab.
+Welcome to Ersu Labs.

 Richard Feynman once said, "If you want to master something, teach it."
 This blog is built on that very foundation.